ThereforeGames/sd-webui-breadcrumbs/README.md

 If you find "menu diving" between extensions to be a tedious experience, **sd-webui-breadcrumbs** is for you.

+## 📦 Features

+- [x] ⬆️ Top and ⬇️ Bottom buttons for quickly jumping to the top or bottom of the UI
+- [x] Buttons for scrolling to individual extension panels - it also opens the extension's accordion menu for you
+- [x] Tab-aware: the breadcrumb trail will update itself when you switch between txt2img and img2img

 ## 🔧 Installation

 1. Visit the **Extensions** tab of Automatic's WebUI.